navcoin/NavHub/content/projects/open-alias/index.md

 {{< project_header
     title="NavCoin"
     subhead="OpenAlias Registration"
-    text="OpenAlias was implemented to simplify NavCoin payments by bridging the knowledge gap between cryptographically secure systems and users who aren’t sophisticated developers." captionPadding="80px"
+    text="OpenAlias has been implemented to make payments to NavCoin wallets easier.
+It’s another example of the ways that NavCoin is simplifying cryptocurrency." captionPadding="80px"
     imgSrc="/images/icons/nav_blue-peertopeer-large.png"
     imgHeight="300px"